The Cricket Monthly has a wonderful article on how dropped catches impact a Test. It’s a fascinating subject for how poorly it’s currently understood.

 To produce the article, Charles Davis spent Godfrey Evans knows how much time logging dropped catches.
 He found that roughly a quarter of chances are grassed.

-It strikes us that if you take the average number of chances in a match and the average number of wickets and runs in a match, you can arrive at some sort of standard value for a wicket-taking opportunity.
+It strikes us that if you take the average number of chances in a match and the average number of wickets and runs in a match, you can arrive at some sort of standard value for a wicket-taking opportunity through which we can measure the worth of a bowler.

-If we assume that a quarter of chances are dropped, that equates to 10,701 chances for those catches, so an additional 2,675.
+As per Charles Davis’s figure, we’ll assume that a quarter of chances are dropped, so 8,026 catches equates to 10,701 chances – an additional 2,675.

 This means that for 441,749 runs, each wicket-taking opportunity is worth 28.47 runs.